 Raspberry Leaf Tea contains a variety of components -most of which have yet to be identified- that produce a direct effect on the pregnant uterus.
 They have been shown to strengthen the uterine wall, relax smooth muscle, and help to make delivery easier and speedier by helping the uterus contract more efficiently.

 Historically women have taken raspberry leaf tea throughout their pregnancies up to and including childbirth.
 Many mothers extol this herb’s ability to make childbirth easier and less painful.
 In a letter to the editor of the medical journal The Lancet, Dr. Violet Russel wrote “I have encouraged expectant mothers to drink this infusion.
 In a great many cases labour has been free and easy from muscular spasm.”

-Some women also drink the tea throughout their labour, or suck on frozen cubes made red raspberry leaf tea.
-It reportedly helps expel the placenta, and its nutritional value is thought to be responsible for encouraging and enriching the mother’s breast milk.
+Some women also drink the tea throughout their labor, or suck on frozen cubes made red raspberry leaf tea.
+In many cases it is known to help expel the placenta, and its nutritional value is thought to be responsible for encouraging and enriching the mother’s breast milk.
 Many women continue to drink the tea long after childbirth as it is thought to help restore the reproductive system and continue to help nourish the new mother.

 Rosemary Gladstar, Herbal Healing for Women

 Susun S. Weed, Wise Woman Herbal for the Childbearing Year